 - Almighty Janitor: According to the manual he's even older than Zymeth, and possibly even shrewder politically.
 He doesn't take charge because it's a hassle.

-- Dodge the Bullet: Koril isn't entirely "there" all the time due to his spatial magic, and is nigh-immune to missile weapons.
+- Bullet Dodges You: Koril isn't entirely "there" all the time due to his spatial magic, and is nigh-immune to missile weapons.

 - Sinister Scythe: A one-handed Kama to be precise.